RV Statistics, Trends, & Facts (Updated 2023)

 Total Monthly RV Shipments

-(Feel free to use this image as long as you credit and link to this post.)
+(Feel free to use this image with proper credit and link to this post.)

 Towables